linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 12 Commercial Banks Financial Statements.md

 LG 12-5 Examine ratios that can be used to analyze a commercial bank.

-# WHY EVALUATE THE PERFORMANCE OF COMMERCIAL BANKS?
-CHAPTER OVERVIEW
+## Why Evaluate the Performance of Commercial Banks?
+Chapter Overview

 Unlike other private corporations, commercial banks (CBs) are unique in the special services they perform (e.g., assistance in the implementation of monetary policy) and the level of regulatory attention they receive (see Chapters 1 and 13).
 As a result, CBs are unique in the types of assets and liabilities they hold.
 Like any for-profit corporation, however, the ultimate measure of a CB's performance is the value of its common equity to its shareholders.
 This chapter discusses the financial statements of these institutions.
 Managers, stockholders, depositors, regulators, and other parties use performance, earnings, and other measures obtained from financial statements to evaluate commercial banks.
 For example, the In The News box looks at how regulators use financial statement data to evaluate the overall safety and soundness of a bank.
 As we proceed through the chapter, notice the extent to which regulators' evaluation of the overall safety and soundness of a bank (or their assignment of a so-called CAMELS rating) depends on financial statement data.
 Given the extensive level of regulation and the accompanying requirements for public availability of financial information, the financial statements of commercial banks are ideal candidates to use in examining the performance of depository institutions.

-# The CAMELS Evaluation Components
+### The CAMELS Evaluation Components

 The Uniform Financial Institutions Rating System (UFIRS) was adopted by the Federal Financial Institutions Examination Council (FFIEC) on November 13, 1979.
 Under the 1997 revision of the UFIRS, each financial institution is assigned a composite rating based on an evaluation and rating of six essential components of an institution's financial condition and operations that are summarized in a composite "CAMELS" rating.
 The acronym CAMELS stands for Capital Adequacy, Asset Quality, Management, Earnings, Liquidity, and Sensitivity to Market Risk.